 The use of a probiotic (healthy gut bacteria) product such as VSL-3 is a bit more controversial.
 Probiotics provide the intestinal tract with healthy gut bacteria that may help some people handle oxalate better; however, there is limited information on the efficacy of probiotics in reducing urinary oxalate excretion.

 There is continuing research on using enzymes to help digest oxalate in the GI tract.
 Currently, several oxalate digesting enzymes are being studied including Nephure, Reloxaliase and Oxazyme.
 Significant reductions in urinary oxalate have been found in small studies.
 There is continuing research in using enzymes derived from Oxalobacter formigenes to help digest intestinal oxalate prior to its being absorbed.
 Oxalobacter is a natural bacterial inhabitant of the intestinal tract, a facultative anaerobe, and is able to digest oxalate.
-Its oxalate digesting enzyme may someday be available as a pill, capsule or powder for therapeutic use in patients with hyperoxaluria.
+Its oxalate digesting enzyme may someday be available as a pill, capsule, or powder for therapeutic use in patients with hyperoxaluria.

 Oxalate is primarily absorbed in the colon and the distal ileum.
 Hyperoxaluria is found in 5% to 24% of all patients with GI malabsorption disorders, and the incidence is increasing due to the increase in contributory bowel diseases and bariatric surgeries in the general population.

-Patients with irritable bowel syndrome (IBS), previous bariatric (Roux-en-Y) surgery or any type of chronic diarrhea problem, are at increased risk of kidney stone formation due to high urinary oxalate levels from enteric hyperoxaluria.
+Patients with irritable bowel syndrome (IBS), previous bariatric (Roux-en-Y) surgery, or any type of chronic diarrhea problem, are at increased risk of kidney stone formation due to high urinary oxalate levels from enteric hyperoxaluria.
 This is a particularly severe form of hyperoxaluria, often at levels of double or even triple the normal daily maximum urinary oxalate excretion level.
 The condition is caused by fat malabsorption and is associated with many types of chronic intestinal disorders, particularly after bariatric surgery (Roux-en-Y).
-The fat malabsorption increases intestinal calcium-binding by free fatty acids.
+Fat malabsorption increases intestinal calcium-binding by free fatty acids.
 This drastically reduces the free calcium available for oxalate binding in the lower GI tract and large bowel.
 At the same time, high levels of bile salts and fatty acids increase colonic permeability and oxalate absorption by up to 300 times which further compounds the problem.
 Chronic diarrhea causes additional fluid loss, and this loss contributes to reduced urinary volumes and a loss of bicarbonate (which is why these patients often complain of rectal burning).
 It also explains the severe hypocitraturia that typically accompanies this condition.

-Treatment of enteric hyperoxaluria includes increased fluid intake to offset the decreased urinary volume, calcium citrate supplements to increase intestinal oxalate-binding, potassium citrate (liquid if possible) for the bicarbonate loss and hypocitraturia, reduction in dietary fats and oxalate, and the use of cholestyramine or similar bile acid sequestrants.
+Treatment of enteric hyperoxaluria includes increased fluid intake to offset the decreased urinary volume, calcium citrate supplements to increase intestinal oxalate-binding, potassium citrate (liquid if possible) for the bicarbonate loss, and hypocitraturia, reduction in dietary fats and oxalate, and the use of cholestyramine or similar bile acid sequestrants.

-Primary hyperoxaluria is a very rare (1-3 patients per 1 million population in USA and Europe) but a severe form of hyperoxaluria.
+Primary hyperoxaluria is a very rare (1-3 patients per 1 million population in the USA and Europe) but a severe form of hyperoxaluria.
 It is an autosomal recessive disorder that typically causes serious and potentially dangerous kidney stone disease that does not respond well to standard oxalate lowering therapies.
 There is an experimental treatment under development that appears promising in early testing which is currently undergoing a phase 3 study.
 The treatment involves 4 subcutaneous injections a year.
 The drug works by blocking critical enzymes in the liver that are involved in oxalate generation but only in cases of proven primary hyperoxaluria.
 Patients with elevated urinary oxalate (>70 mg/24 hours) and confirmed gene testing for primary hyperoxaluria type 1 (Alanine Glyoxylate Aminotransferase mutations) are potential candidates.

 Oxalate is a naturally occurring chemical found in most plants and vegetables; especially spinach, kale, collard greens, and nuts.
 Its only known chemical function is to bind tightly to calcium.
 Unfortunately, in humans, this happens in the urinary tract where crystals of calcium oxalate can aggregate and create calcium oxalate stones.
 Oxalate is considered the single strongest kidney-stone-promoting urinary chemical.
 There is no specific medication for high urinary oxalate, so we rely mostly on reducing dietary oxalate intake.
 Selective use of calcium citrate supplements timed to coincide with the patient's high oxalate meals can be very helpful in limiting intestinal oxalate absorption and urinary oxalate levels.
-Vitamin B-6, iron supplements, oxalate digesting enzymes and cholestyramine can also be used as well as optimization of all other urinary chemistries.
+Vitamin B-6, iron supplements, oxalate digesting enzymes, and cholestyramine can also be used as well as optimization of all other urinary chemistries.

 - "Normal" levels of urinary oxalate are less than 40 mg per day.